solana-labs/solana/book/src/proposals/abi-management.md

  }
 ```

 # Developer's work flow

-In general, once we add `frozen_abi` and it's released, its digest should never change.
-If change is needed we should opt for defining a new struct like `FooV1`.

-To know the digest for new ABI items, developers can add `frozen_abi` with a random digest
+To know the digest for new ABI items, developers can add `frozen_abi` with a
-value and run the unit tests and replace it with correct one from the assertion test error
+random digest value and run the unit tests and replace it with the correct
-message.
+digest from the assertion test error message.

+In general, once we add `frozen_abi` and its change is published in the stable
+release channel, its digest should never change.
+If such a change is needed, we
+should opt for defining a new struct like `FooV1`.
+And special release flow like
+hard forks should be approached.

 # Implemention remarks

-We use some degree of macro machineries to automatically generate units tests and calculate
+We use some degree of macro machineries to automatically generate units tests
-a digest from ABI items.
-This is doable by clevar use of serde::Serialize ([1]) and any::typename ([2]).
+and calculate a digest from ABI items.
+This is doable by clever use of

-For a precedent for similar implementation, `ink' from the Parity Technologies [3] could be informational.
+`serde::Serialize` ([1]) and `any::typename` ([2]).
+For a precedent for similar
+implementation, `ink' from the Parity Technologies [3] could be informational.

 # References